Letters Q&A written on wooden irregular blocks. Questions and answers concept.

 Question: In sequential airlocks (e.g., Grade C airlock followed by B airlock for entering Grade B), should gowning take place in the same cleanliness class you are entering (e.g., in Grade B)?

-Answer: The cleanliness classification surrounding gowning operations is dependent on your Environmental Monitoring (EM) philosophy.
+Answer: The cleanliness classification surrounding gowning operations depends on your Environmental Monitoring (EM) philosophy.
 Genesis AEC applies gowning activities that liberate the most particles, like putting on coveralls over scrubs, best applied in the lower-class space.
 Why?
 It simplifies the EM.

-If the first stage of Grade B gowning takes place in Grade C, you are unlikely to fail in either Graded space.
+If the first stage of Grade B gowning occurs in Grade C, you are unlikely to fail in either Graded space.
 If your EM program is setup to accept the spike on the “dirty side” of the Grade B airlock, then you can do all gowning in Grade B.

 So, if the first stage of your Grade B gowning takes place in Grade C, you’re less likely to exceed limits in either cleanliness class.
 If your EM program allows for a spike in particle counts on the “dirty side” of the Grade B airlock, you can do all of your gowning right in Grade B.